-NOTE: If the postgres database will contain databases other than those managed by ESP, you may choose for security reasons to not provide a superuser.
-However, some distributed ESP SQL reports that use the COPY command will not work.
+NOTE: If the postgres database will contain databases other than those managed by ESP, you may choose for security reasons to not provide superuser.
+Some distributed ESP SQL reports that use the COPY command will not work.

-2. Create an "esp" database by entering the following at the command prompt:
+Create an "esp" database by entering the following at the command prompt: